NetCordDev/NetCord/Documentation/guides/voice/troubleshooting.md

 Try connecting the bot to a mobile hotspot to quickly determine if your local router or firewall settings are the culprit.

-Alternatively, try increasing the default 5-second discovery timeout directly in your configuration:
+Alternatively, try increasing the default 5-second discovery timeout in the configuration as shown below:
 [!code-cs[External Socket Address Discovery Timeout](Troubleshooting/Examples.cs#L18-L21)]

 ---